-Drew Fitzgerald begins his second season as an assistant coach for the Bears after spending 2010 as a volunteer assistant coach with the team.
+Drew Fitzgerald begins his third season as an assistant coach for the Bears after spending 2010 as a volunteer assistant coach with the team.

 In his first season with the Bears, he helped the Bears to a second-place finish and a MVC Tournament finals appearance.
 Along the way, he assisted for a team that went unbeaten in 11-straight matches, had a seven-match win streak and won four-straight 1-0 shutouts, all firsts in team history.

 Before coming to Missouri State, Fitzgerald spent four seasons as a women's soccer assistant coach at McNeese State.
 As an assistant with the Cowgirls, he helped the squad to an NCAA Tournament appearance in 2006.
 He also helped guide the team to the Southland Conference Championship in 2007.
 In 2008, he aided the team, which reached the Southland Conference Tournament finals.

 Fitzgerald was the head coach of the Texas A&M men's club soccer team before landing at McNeese State.
 As head coach of A&M's club team, he led them to the 2004 NIRSA National Championship.
 His team was undefeated that season.

 Fitzgerald earned a B.S. in Journalism (2001) and an M.S. in Sport Management (2005) from Texas A&M. He also received his NSCAA National Diploma, Goalkeeper I & II diploma and the USSF National "D" License.